Home » Recipes » Main Dish Recipes » Smothered Barbecued Chicken

 Instructions

-• Use paper towels to make sure your chicken is dry before beginning.
+• Use paper towels to make sure the chicken is dry before beginning.

 • Place the chicken on a plastic cutting board or other washable surface.
-Sprinkle liberally with Jane’s Salt, Lawry’s Seasoned Salt or other seasoned salt mixture.
+Sprinkle all sides liberally with seasoned salt.

 • Remove the chicken pieces from the pan and place them on paper toweling to drain.
 Pour off excess fat from the pan.

-• Remove chicken to a serving platter.
-Pour all the pan juices over the chicken.
+• Arrange the chicken on a serving platter and pour all the pan juices over the chicken.

 Notes